aspect-build/aspect-cli/docs/aspect_build.md

 ## aspect build

-Invoke a build on targets.
+Builds the specified targets, using the options.

 ### Synopsis

-Invokes bazel build on provided targets.
+Invokes bazel build on the specified targets.
+See 'bazel help target-syntax' for details and examples on how to specify targets to build.

 ```
 aspect build [flags]